Two bodies found near sunken fishing boat in Jersey

 The fishing trawler collided with the Commodore Goodwill at about 05:30 GMT and sank in about 131ft (40m) of water.

-A large offshore support vessel was commissioned by the Ports of Jersey to survey the site, which is expected to continue until Monday.
+A large offshore support vessel was commissioned by the Ports of Jersey to survey the site.

 Police have not confirmed which of the three men have been found.